 In Europe, stop by the Victoria and Albert Museum and the British Library in London.
 The Rietberg Museum in Zurich or the Fondation Custodia in Paris are two other places to visit — take a magnifying glass to enjoy the fine details of these paintings.

-Auction houses also present the opportunity to handle Indian paintings — there is no substitute for being able to get a feeling for the weight of the paper and to examine the layers of pigments first-hand.
+Auction houses also present the opportunity to handle Indian paintings — there is no substitute for being able to get a feeling for the weight of the paper and to examine the layers of pigments first hand.

-In terms of reference works for Indian painting the most comprehensive is Linda York Leach’s two-volume catalogue of the Chester Beatty Library Collection: Mughal and other Indian Paintings from the Chester Beatty Library, London, 1995.
+In terms of reference works for Indian painting, the most comprehensive is Linda York Leach’s two-volume catalogue of the Chester Beatty Library Collection: Mughal and other Indian Paintings from the Chester Beatty Library, London, 1995.

 A number of recent exhibitions have also produced great catalogues on the subject, such as that for the 2012 exhibition at the British Library, Mughal India, Art, Culture and Empire, or the 2015 and 2016 exhibition at the Metropolitan Museum, New York, Sultans of Deccan India: 1500-1700 and Divine Pleasures: Paintings from India’s Rajput Courts: The Kronos Collection.

-For studies on specific painters with great introductory essays which cover all of the major schools of Indian painting, I would recommend Masters of Indian Painting edited by Milo C. Beach, Eberhard Fischer and B. N. Goswamy (Zurich, 2011).
+For studies on specific painters with great introductory essays that cover all of the major schools of Indian painting, I would recommend Masters of Indian Painting, edited by Milo C. Beach, Eberhard Fischer and B. N. Goswamy (Zurich, 2011).
 For an example of a great collection of Indian paintings built up by one of Britain’s foremost contemporary artists, see the exhibition catalogue for Visions of Mughal India: The Howard Hodgkin Collection (Oxford, 2012).